 What is SEO?

 What is SEO?
-WebCie MTL Inc. sets out to answer this question in our second blog post.
-If you think SEO is simply sprinkling keywords into a website, read on!
+WebCie sets out to answer this question in our second blog post.
+If you think SEO is simply sprinkling keywords into your website, read on!

-Some people defined SEO as getting on page one of a search engine ranking page, that is the goal, but for some, that it in fact what it is.
-Many people as might agree with this definition and the definitions above, accept anyone familiar with the process of SEO would also be quick to point out that, it is not necessarily that simple.
+Many people agree with this definition and the definitions above, accept anyone familiar with the process of SEO would also be quick to point out that, it is not necessarily that simple.

 Here’s a funny video that highlights the overly simplified ROI through SEO sentiment in popular marketing culture >>> Click here